Kong/developer.konghq.com/app/insomnia/cloud-sync.md

 ---

-Cloud sync enables users to store and synchronize their project data in the cloud securely as well as use [version control](/insomnia/version-control).
+{{page.description}}
 This feature is beneficial for collaboration, providing easy access to projects from different devices and locations.

 Cloud sync provides the following abilities on top of the base Insomnia functionality:
 * Commit and push the contents of projects